mbogonko/Predicting-Recipe-Rating/README.md

 ### Interesting Aggregates

-For this section, we investigated the relationship between the cooking time in minutes and proportion of sugar of the recipes.
-First, we created a small dataframe, `'filter_df'` to store the cooking time in minutes without outliers.
-We identified the outliers using the IQR method.
-After grouping the cooking time and proportion of sugar in a pivot table shown below, we created a data visualization to understand it better.
+For this section, we investigated the distribution of the proportion of ratings for each year.
+We can see that later years tend to have more low ratings.

 <iframe
-  src="assets/Screenshot 2026-03-20 061920.png"
+  src="assets/Screenshot 2026-03-20 062013.png"
   width="800"
   height="600"
   frameborder="0"